-Whatever your interest, whatever time of year, you can always have a Mid Wales adventure in Elan Valley, one of Wales' most picturesque spots.
-Over 80% of the valley is designated as Sites of Special Scientific Interest, home to reservoirs, aqueducts, hundreds of animals and an abundance of opportunities to have fun.
+Over 80% of the valley is designated as Sites of Special Scientific Interest (SSSI), home to reservoirs, aqueducts, hundreds of animals and loads of opportunities to have fun.
 We’ve put together a few suggestions on how to have a truly memorable and adventurous time in the beautiful Elan Valley.

 Bike and hike

-With open access to most of the 70 square mile estate, there are so many routes you can take to explore the area.
+With open access to most of the 72 square mile Elan Valley estate, there are so many routes you can take to explore the area.
 Whether you want a gentle stroll through the greenery and dams or a more challenging hike amongst rocky crags and waterways, there will be a route to suit your needs and ability.
 Bike hire is readily available, if you fancy seeing the sights at a faster pace.
-Head to the Elan Valley Trailif you’re after surfaced paths.

 A short drive away...